nihemelandu/perishables-demand-forecasting/README.md

 - **Cross-Validation**: Time series split validation with 52-week lookback
 - **Walmart-Scale Testing**: Multi-store, multi-category validation
 - **Business Metrics**: ROI analysis and operational impact assessment

-📘 For a detailed breakdown of the problem definition, scoping process, stakeholder requirements, and project methodology, see the full [Methodology Document](docs/methodology.md)

 ---

 ## 📈 Results